Rabbid76/graphics-snippets/documentation/draw_mesh.md

 <br/>

 The `GL_ELEMENT_ARRAY_BUFFER` has to be bound **after** the vertex array object has been bound (`glBindVertexArray`).
 The `GL_ELEMENT_ARRAY_BUFFER` object is stored in the vertex array objects state vector.<br/>
-If the vertex array object has been unbound and is bound again, then the `GL_ELEMENT_ARRAY_BUFFER` is known and bound again, too.
+If the vertex array object has been unbound and is bound again, then the `GL_ELEMENT_ARRAY_BUFFER` is known and bound again too.
 But if the element array buffer explicitly gets unbound while the vertex array object is bound, it is removed form the state vector.

 See the [OpenGL 4.6 core specification - 10.3.
 VERTEX ARRAYS](https://www.khronos.org/registry/OpenGL/specs/gl/glspec46.core.pdf):